MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-endpoint-overview.md

 ## When is a DCE required?

 A DCE isn't always required for data collection since the data source may use a public endpoint or the ingestion endpoints in the DCR.
-This section describes those scenarios where a DCE is required.
+The sections below describes those scenarios where a DCE is required.

 ### Azure Monitor agent (AMA)